 If you’re among those North Americans concerned with water quality, you’re not alone.
-Drinking water quality has been a growing concern and the major question we receive at Blue Heron is, which method of water filtration is better in Bucks County, PA?
+Drinking water quality has been a growing concern and the major question we receive at Blue Heron is, which method of water filtration is better in Bucks County, PA and Surrounding Areas?

 The two main types of filtrations are reverse osmosis and carbon filtration.
 These work differently to deliver similar results, but there is a clear winner if you’re looking for quality water as a final result.